-What is a life interest?
+What is a Life Interest?

-You could include a life interest in our Will which is a form of testamentary trust where you grants an individual, a lifetime benefit from an asset or the income from an asset of your estate.
+You could include a life interest in your Will.
+This is a form of testamentary trust where you grant an individual a lifetime benefit from an asset, or the income from an asset, of your estate.
 For example, you may own your principal residence and be in your second or third marriage.
-Upon death you may wish to pass the property to your biological children but you still want to ensure your current spouse has a roof over his or her head for the rest of their lifetime.
+Upon death you may wish to pass the property to your biological children, but you still want to ensure your current spouse has a roof over his or her head for the rest of their lifetime.
 You could establish a life interest in favour of your spouse in your will.
 Once the surviving spouse has passed away, the property is then passed to your children as per the terms of the will.